 - Conforming to Google’s link guidelines: Simply put, any article that violates Google’s guidelines for links, will not be published.

 You can submit your article via e-mail on info [at] usabilitygeek [dot] com.
-Your submission must contain the following:
+Your submission must contain all of the following:

-- Your article: Needs to be in Microsoft Word Format.
-There is no need to send it to us as an HTML document
+- Your article: Can be sent as an HTML document, PDF or in Microsoft Word format.
+There is no need to send it to us already styled.

 - Your biography: A short biography with (at most) 1 link to be shown in the author bio underneath your article.
 Please note that this needs to be a natural link where our readers can find more information about you or your company.
-We do not accept any links that violate Google’s link guidelines.
+We do not accept keyword-stuffed links or links that violate any of Google’s link guidelines.

 What you Get in Return